techguysourav/magento2-backend-modules/Extended_Menu/README.md

 	Place this file in path-to-module/etc/adminhtml/menu.xml

 2) acl.xml
-	Place this file in path-to-module/etc/acl.xml.Active access to this menu item.
+	Place this file in path-to-module/etc/acl.xml.
+Active access to this menu item.

 ## Steps